gabrieuz/cnab-parser/README.md

 ## Usage
 - Go to the homepage and click on the "Escolher arquivo" button.
-- Choose a CNAB file to upload.
+- Choose a CNAB file to upload (CNAB_Example.txt is available as an example).
 - The transactions data will be extracted and displayed in a table.
 - Use the search bar in the navbar to search for transactions by CPF.